sergio-pomarico/clean-code-ts/README.md

-# Setup for a NodeJS project with Typescript
+# Clean Code Structure for a NodeJS project with Typescript

 ## How to install